jpowie01/CIFAR10-HandsOn/README.md

 **Steps to follow:**

-1. Install all needed packages.
+1. Install all needed packages...

  - ...into local environment (in order not to mess with global Python packages):